flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 series = "Hacking OVN"
 +++

-Deploy OVN in minutes in a setup that is independent of OpenStack.
+Deploy OVN in minutes, independent of a _Cloud Management System_ (aka CMS) such as OpenStack.

 <!--more-->

-As it is normally the case, _Open Virtual Network_ (aka [OVN][]) is used in conjunction with a _Cloud Management System_ (aka CMS). _OpenStack_ (aka [O/S][]) being the one that [many][OSComm] companies use.
-The project that connects these 2 pieces is [networking-ovn][], which is now implemented as a neutron [module layer 2][ml2] plugin.
+Normally, _Open Virtual Network_ (aka [OVN][]) works in conjunction with a CMS.
+_OpenStack_ (aka [O/S][]), a popular CMS that [many][OSComm] companies use, implements OVN via [module layer 2][ml2] plug-in for the Networking service (neutron).

-I have played a bit with OpenStack in [past adventures][osPast] but have recently shifted my focus to OVN.
-In order to get better at that, I find it best to do a bit of [divide and conquer][divAndC] and initially leave the OpenStack portion out.
+I played a bit with OpenStack in [past adventures][osPast], but recently shifted my focus to OVN.
+In order to improve my OVN skills, I found it more productive to [divide and conquer][divAndC] by leaving the CMS, particularly OpenStack, out of the picture.

 # OVN in a sandbox

-A simple way of getting OVN up and running is by using the sandbox, which is heavily used by the [unit test][ovsTest].
-A great reference for using that can be found in [OVN-Tutorial.md][].

-If you are curious about another example on using the OVN within a sandbox, check out the [output below][ovnSandbox]:
+You can easily deploy OVN using the sandbox, similar to the [unit tests][ovsTest].
+For more information on the sandbox, see [OVN-Tutorial.md][].
+For an example of using OVN within the sandbox, see [output below][ovnSandbox]:

 {{< gist anonymous 08f3d07aff4a26e368da3e5e12c7e3a1 >}}

-However, using the sandbox has some limitations:
+However, the sandbox has some limitations:

-  - OVS' fake (aka dummy) datapath offers only a subset of the functionality that is available by kernel.
-    [ACL and Conntrack][ovnAcl], to name a few.
+  - The fake (aka dummy) OVS datapath offers only a subset of the functionality available in the kernel, [ACL and Conntrack][ovnAcl], to name a few.

-  - Unable to use Linux [lxc][] to provide namespaces (isolated ip stack instances).
+  - Unable to use Linux [lxc][] to provide namespaces (isolated IP stack instances).
-    Because OVS ports in a sandbox cannot be scoped by their own tcp/ip stack, it is not possible to use powerful tools like _ping_ to generate traffic and see the rules in action.
+    OVS ports in the sandbox cannot be scoped by their own TCP/IP stack, thus preventing use of powerful tools like _ping_ to generate traffic and see the rules in action.
-    Isolated ARP and routing tables are just not possible.
+    Similarly, isolated ARP and routing tables are not possible.
-    You will have to resort to using commands like **ovs-appctl netdev-dummy/receive**, as shown at the end of the [sandbox][ovnSandbox] example above.
+    Instead, you must use commands like **ovs-appctl netdev-dummy/receive**, as shown at the end of the [sandbox][ovnSandbox] example.

 ## Making the case for just-ovn-nodes

-Thus, to have something more _realistic_ than the sandbox, but yet not as _complex_ as an [OVN + networking-ovn + O/S deployment][networkingOvnVagrant], you can simply use **[just-ovn-nodes][]**!
-Using [Vagrant][], this repo gives us an automated way of getting all the pieces for a multi-node deployment with OVN.
-This can be used as a throwaway setup ([cattle][petCattle]) used for quickly trying something out;
-or as a starting place for creating a ([pet][petCattle]) cluster for OVN development.
+Thus, to provide something more _realistic_ than the sandbox, but yet not as _complex_ as an [OVN + networking-ovn + O/S deployment][networkingOvnVagrant], you can simply use **[just-ovn-nodes][]**!
+Using [Vagrant][], this repository gives us an automated way of getting all the pieces for a multi-node deployment with OVN which serves as a "throwaway" setup ([cattle][petCattle]) for quickly trying something out or as a starting place for creating a ([pet][petCattle]) cluster for OVN development.
-Bear in mind I'm not the only one who has reached this serendipity. :) Folks like Guru -- undoubtfully one of my awesome gurus -- have a [similar repo][guruOvnNs] available.
+Bear in mind I'm not the only one who has reached this serendipity. :) Folks like Guru -- undoubtfully one of my awesome gurus -- have a [similar repository][guruOvnNs] available.
 So, be sure to look around too.

-### Pre-requisites
+### Prerequisites

-Here are the dependencies for using [just-ovn-nodes][]:
+Dependencies for using [just-ovn-nodes][]:

-- Hypervisor (any that is supported by Vagrant)
+- Hypervisor (compatible with Vagrant)
 - git
 - Vagrant
-- Vagrant plugins (see below)
+- Vagrant plug-ins (see below)

-#### Vagrant plugins
+#### Vagrant plug-ins

     for p in vagrant-reload sahara vagrant-cachier ; do \
        vagrant plugin install $p
     done

-Vagrant plugin **vagrant-reload** is needed, so the provisioning of the node VMS can reboot them after installing a newer kernel in the trusty box.
-That is necessary, so OVN controllers can use the [Geneve][] encapsulation in order to reach each other through an overlay network.
+Vagrant plug-in **vagrant-reload** enables the provisioning process to reboot a VM after updating the kernel to a version that supports [Geneve][] encapsulation and other features necessary for OVN operation.

-Vagrant plugin **sahara** is optional but highly recommended.
-With that, you can quickly bring your cluster to a clean state after running the different OVN [setup scripts][ovnsetups].
-If you are using Vagrant 1.8.0 or newer, you can use the built-in [vagrant snapshot][vgsnap] commands instead of the ones that the [sahara][] plugin offers.
-I find it that using [sahara][] is faster and works well in all versions of Vagrant.
-Life is full of choices, so I will show you how to use both.
+Vagrant plug-in **sahara** is optional but highly recommended.
+It enables returning your cluster to a clean state after running the different OVN [setup scripts][ovnsetups].
+If using Vagrant 1.8.0 or newer, you can simply use the built-in [vagrant snapshot][vgsnap] commands instead of the ones that the [sahara][] plug-in offers.
+However, I find [sahara][] faster and works well on all versions of Vagrant.
+Life is full of choices, so I will explain how to use both.

-Vagrant plugin **vagrant-cachier** is optional.
-By using it you will make it quicker to provision the VMS.
+Vagrant plug-in **vagrant-cachier** is optional and increases speed of the provisioning process.

-### Provisioning Steps
+### Provisioning

     $ git clone https://github.com/flavio-fernandes/just-ovn-nodes.git
     $ cd just-ovn-nodes

 #### Edit the file **provisioning/virtualbox.conf.yml**

-Adjust the parameters **ovn_repo** and **ovn_branch** to pick up the version of OVS/OVN you want.
-If you use the default, it will pick up a branch from my forked GitHub OVS repo that is a replica of original OVS master, but not the latest and greatest.
-If greatest and latest is what you want, simply use these values:
+Adjust the parameters **ovn_repo** and **ovn_branch** to pick up the appropriate version of OVS/OVN.
+If you use the default, it will pick up a branch from my forked GitHub OVS repository that is a replica of original OVS master, but not the latest and greatest.
+If you want the latter, simply use these values:

     ovn_repo: https://github.com/openvswitch/ovs.git
     ovn_branch: master

-By default, there will be 1 OVN database node and 3 compute nodes in the setup.
+By default, the cluster contains one OVN database node and three compute nodes.
-However, node compute3 will not start automatically, unless you change its **autostart** parameter, or explicitly call **vagrant up compute3**.
-If you feel the need for having more compute nodes, by all means, go ahead!
-The changes for accomplishing that are simple.
+However, node _compute3_ does not start automatically unless you change its **autostart** parameter or explicitly call **vagrant up compute3**.
+If you want more compute nodes, by all means, go ahead!
-Do a search for the word _compute_ in these two files, and follow your intuition on what needs to be done:
+The changes for accomplishing that are simple: perform a search for the word _compute_ in the following two files and follow your intuition on what to modify.
 (1) _Vagrantfile_; (2) _provisioning/virtualbox.conf.yml_

-If you want the OVN database node to also be used as a compute node, make sure to set the **install_ovn_controller** parameter to _yes_.
+If you also want to use the OVN database node as a compute node, set the **install_ovn_controller** parameter to _yes_.

-Since we are not provisioning CMS, the VMS require a _lot less_ memory.
+Since we are not provisioning a CMS, the VMs require a _lot less_ memory.
-In the provisioning steps, the OVN database VM (aka central) will build packages and store them in the directory _provisioning/pkgs_.
-All other VMS will simply install these packages instead of having to build OVN from scratch.
+In the provisioning steps, the OVN database VM (aka central) builds packages and stores them in the directory _provisioning/pkgs_.
+All other VMs simply install these packages instead of having to build OVN from scratch.

     $ vagrant up